-Car insurance protects you from the financial risk you could incur when your damage a person or property with your car or when damage is caused to your car.
-If you drive a higher-end car, you may especially need car insurance due to the high cost of purchasing and maintaining the vehicle.
+Car insurance protects you from the financial risk you could incur when your damage a person or property with your car, or when damage is caused to your car.
+If you drive a higher-end car, like a pricey sports car or exotic model, you may especially need car insurance due to the high cost of purchasing and maintaining your vehicle.

 But the risks that make performance and exotic cars harder and more expensive to insure ironically make them more necessary to insure.
 Read on to learn more about your options for getting auto insurance for exotic and performance cars.

 If you’re spending a lot of money for a high-end, performance sports car, you’re going to want to make sure you protect your investment.
 Car insurance protects your car from damage caused by another driver in an accident as well as damage or theft that occurs when the car isn’t being driven at all.
 While import or sports car insurance can be expensive, you’ll want to make sure you get enough coverage to replace as much of the value of the car as you can.

 Almost every state requires you to carry some kind of car insurance before you get behind the wheel, but those states set minimum amounts of coverage that drivers can purchase to satisfy the insurance requirement.
 Those minimum amounts are often too low even if you’re driving a beater, much less a customized McLaren 650S that the British company had painted in a color just for you.